jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (1) The Registrar-General of Land shall, on payment of any fee prescribed by regulations under the Land Transfer Act 2017, provide to any person so applying a certified copy of any document that has been lodged with and recorded by the Registrar-General of Land under this Part.
 (2) Any such certified copy that is signed by the Registrar-General of Land and sealed with his or her seal shall be received in evidence for all purposes for which the document might be put in evidence.

+### 88 Notification of expiry of permit
+(1) A permit holder must notify the Registrar-General of Land when a permit expires if the permit was granted before 21 August 2003 and was a permit other than in respect of petroleum.
+(2) A permit holder must notify the Registrar of the Māori Land Court when a permit granted in respect of Māori land expires if—
+  (a) the permit was granted before 21 August 2003 and was a permit other than in respect of petroleum; or (b) the permit was granted on or after 21 August 2003.
+(3) If the permit holder fails to comply with either or both of subsections (1) and (2) within a reasonable time of the expiry of the permit, the chief executive may give the required notice.

 ### 88 Recorded documents to be open for search
 [Repealed]

 ### 89 Revision of records
-(1) On the receipt by the Registrar-General of Land of any notice of revocation of or surrender of a permit, the Registrar-General of Land shall, without payment of a fee, sign and seal on the notice a statement of the time and date of receipt, note the particulars on his or her record copy of the permit affected, and attach the notice to that record copy.
+(1) On the receipt by the Registrar-General of Land of any notice of revocation, surrender, or expiry of a permit, the Registrar-General of Land shall, without payment of a fee, sign and seal on the notice a statement of the time and date of receipt, note the particulars on his or her record copy of the permit affected, and attach the notice to that record copy.
-(2) This section applies only to permits lodged before 21 August 2003.
+(2) Subsection (1) applies only to permits lodged before 21 August 2003.
+(3) The Registrar of the Māori Land Court must enter in the court’s records particulars of— (a) a notice of revocation of a permit lodged under section 39(8)﻿(b); or (b) a surrender of a permit lodged under section 40(9)﻿(b); or (c) a notice of expiry of a permit given under section 88(2) or (3).

 ### Subpart 2 — Decommissioning of petroleum infrastructure and wells